 - Click on Apply Sections.

-- Click on Online Markup to set Text to Speech, create Pop-ups and Rollovers, and add Resources.
+- The Online Markup Options are: to set Text to Speech, Custom Speech options, create Pop-ups and Rollovers, and add Resources.
 Delete Markup removes all markup from the current screen or from the entire assessment.

 - Text to Speech (TTS): Set TTS for both passages and items, or only one or the other by checking the box next to each.